Extremal Polynomial Norms of Graphs

 \begin{example} The adjacency matrix of the complete graph $G$ of order $3$ is The eigenvalues of $A(G)$ are $2, -1, -1$.
 Consequently, the singular values of $G$ are given by $\sigma_1=2$ and $\sigma_2=\sigma_3=1$. \end{example}

 The adjacency matrix of a graph $G$ is real and symmetric.
-Therefore, a norm on the space of real symmetric matrices yield a natural way to measure the ``size'' of $G$.
+Therefore, a norm on the space of real symmetric matrices gives us a natural way to measure the ``size'' of $G$.
 There are several examples of such norms:\\